6 Continuous Probability

-In Section 1.3, we discussed why it is not practical to assign a probability to every possible numeric outcome, such as an exact height, since there are infinitely many possible values.
-The same idea extends to outcomes that take values on a continuous scale: each individual value has probability zero.
+In Section 1.3, we discussed why it is not practical to assign a frequency to every possible continuous outcome, such as an exact height, since there are infinitely many possible values.
+The same idea extends to random outcomes that take values on a continuous scale: each individual value has probability zero.
 Instead, we describe their behavior through probability density functions, which let us compute probabilities for intervals of values rather than single points.

 In this chapter, we introduce the mathematical framework for continuous probability distributions and present several useful approximations that frequently appear in data analysis.